Avraham Lanir: Air Force Career

-Lanir enlisted in the Israel Defense Forces in 1959, training to become a fighter pilot.
 He flew the Dassault Mirage III with 117 Squadron and on April 6, 1967, scored his first aerial kill in a major skirmish along the Syrian border which ended with the downing of six Syrian jets.
 Lanir, flying Mirage 60, downed a SAF MiG-21 with cannon fire after closing in to a distance of 200 meters.
 The MiG exploded and Lanir flew right through the fireball, covering his aircraft with soot.
 Initially blinded, enough soot was eventually blown off his canopy to afford Lanir a safe landing at Ramat David.
 The scorched aircraft earned the nickname "Black Mirage", and Lanir flew it once again during Operation Focus on June 5, 1967, when he participated in a strike against the Egyptian air base at Fayid.
 The aircraft was lost 2 days later over Iraq.

 After the Six-Day War Lanir converted to the Dassault Super Mystere which he flew as the senior deputy commander of 105 Squadron during the War of Attrition.